frossm/mkpass/README.md

 ## Feedback
 If you have ideas or issues, please let me know.
 There is quite a bit more error checking that could probably be added.

-pwgen at fross dot org
+mkpass at fross dot org

 ## License
 [The MIT License](https://opensource.org/licenses/MIT)  [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)